 Situated on a private concession within the Victoria Falls National Park and bounded by the Masuwe River and the Zambezi gorges, The Elephant Camp has breathtaking views across the bush towards the spray from the Victoria Falls as well as the spectacular gorges which separate Zimbabwe and Zambia.
 Accommodation consists of 12 gorge facing luxury tented suites that each boast private lounge areas, inside and outside showers and private viewing decks and plunge pools.
 Undoubtedly, the big attraction of the camp as its name suggests is its elephant interaction programme, which allows guests to get up close and personal with these amazing creatures.

-If you are interested in staying at any of the properties mentioned in this blog then get in touch with our Africa experts by calling 020 7843 3500 or emailing firstname.lastname@example.org and they can help you plan your dream Victoria Falls holiday today.
+If you're interested in staying at any of the properties mentioned in this blog then get in touch with our Africa experts by calling 020 7843 3500 or email us at firstname.lastname@example.org

 Please complete the below details so that we can forward you a personalised holiday quotation